SHervoe-Hansen/PEO_solubility_in_urea/README.md

 # Electronic Notebook: Rigorous Thermodynamic Decomposition of Urea's Effects on the Solubility of Polyethylene Glycol

-This is supporting information for the scientific manuscript by _Hervø-Hansen et al._ (_Journal_, 2024, doi: [xx.xxxxxx/xxxxxxxxxx](https://hervoe.dk)) on the solvation free energy of PEG in NaCl solutions  using the energy-representation theory of solvation in combination with all-atom simulations.
+This is supporting information for the scientific manuscript by _Hervø-Hansen et al._ (_Journal_, 2024, doi: [xx.xxxxxx/xxxxxxxxxx](https://hervoe.dk)) on the solvation free energy of PEG in urea solutions using the energy-representation theory of solvation in combination with all-atom simulations.
 All figures within the analysis are publication ready and can be reproduced by running the provided Jupyter notebooks (`.ipynb`).

 ### Layout
 - `PDB_files` PDB files for various chemical species utilized.